mayranihal/Othello/README.md

 ### Mode 3: Human vs Greedy

-In this mode, the player versus the computer, which follows a greedy strategy.
-This means the computer's moves are optimized to take the most opponent pieces as it can on each turn and win the game as soon as possible.
+For mode 3, the player versus the computer, which follows a greedy strategy.
+Thus, the computer's moves are optimized to take the most opponent pieces as it can on each turn and win the game as soon as possible.